 The Epiphone SG Special E1 is based on the Gibson SG, and features many of the same core features.
 To keep costs down, this version comes with a bolt on neck rather than the set neck you’d traditionally find in an SG.
 It offers 2 humbucking pickups with a single volume and a single tone knob, which keeps the controls simple for those taking their first steps with a guitar.
 Check out our full Epiphone SG Special review.

-The Epiphone Les Paul Junior is from Epiphone’s “Inspired by Gibson” range, making it about the closest thing you’ll get to a US made model in this price range.
-It was inspired by the Les Paul Junior, which was originally a student model, but went on to become a punk icon thanks to its low cost, unfussy design, and its snarling P90 pickup.
+The Epiphone Les Paul Junior is from Epiphone’s “Inspired by Gibson” range, making it about the closest thing you’ll get to a US-made model in this price range.
+It was inspired by the Les Paul Junior, which was originally a student model but went on to become a punk icon thanks to its low cost, unfussy design, and snarling P90 pickup.
+Easy to see why this was the overall winner in our roundup of the best cheap Les Pauls.

 The Epiphone Slash Les Paul Standard is a replica of Slash’s Appetite for Destruction era Les Paul Standards.
 It’s made using high end components including AAA grade flamed maple for the top, CTS pots, and custom humbuckers based on the original Slash signature.